Having trouble choosing between a CMS and a framework for your web development project?

 3. Sitecore – Sitecore is a CMS developed in 2001 using .NET.
 It boasts a customer-centric approach with features that support marketers to enhance UX through analysis.
 It is used mostly by enterprises with a bigger budget and those interested in content personalization and marketing.

-A CMS can be extended through plugins, extensions, modules, or integrations to 3rd party systems.
+A CMS can be extended through website plugins or integrations to 3rd party systems.
 You can get plugins for free or purchase them from dedicated marketplaces, like:

 - Official WordPress plugins store

 - Hello Retail

 - Template Monster Plugins

 A framework is a set of codes used to build websites and web applications.